syncthing/docs/users/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Security over convenience.
 In Syncthing you have to setup both sides to
-connect two nodes.
-An attacker can't do much with a stolen node ID, because
+connect two devices.
+An attacker can't do much with a stolen device ID, because
-you have to add the node on the other side too.
+you have to add the device on the other side too.
 You have better control
 where your files are transferred.

 This is an area that we are working to improve in the long term.